santisbon/pds/README.md

 ![Architecture](pds-architecture.drawio.svg)

 The [PDS](https://github.com/bluesky-social/pds) image (`ghcr.io/bluesky-social/pds`) runs on port 3000.
 Caddy from the upstream compose file is replaced by the Cloudflare Tunnel.
-TLS terminates at the Cloudflare edge, the tunnel carries plain HTTP to the ClusterIP service inside the cluster, and WebSockets are supported natively by the tunnel.
+TLS terminates at the Cloudflare edge.
+The edge reaches the `cloudflared` pods over a TLS 1.3 QUIC tunnel that by default uses [post-quantum key agreement](https://developers.cloudflare.com/ssl/post-quantum-cryptography/pqc-cloudflare-products/) (X25519MLKEM768, protecting confidentiality; signatures are still classical), and `cloudflared` then forwards plain HTTP to the ClusterIP service inside the cluster.
+WebSockets are supported natively by the tunnel.

+The chart does not pass `--protocol`, so `cloudflared` uses the default `auto`, which prefers QUIC but [falls back to HTTP/2 if it cannot establish UDP connections](https://developers.cloudflare.com/cloudflare-one/networks/connectors/cloudflare-tunnel/configure-tunnels/cloudflared-parameters/run-parameters/).
+Post-quantum key agreement is unavailable on the HTTP/2 transport, and even on QUIC it falls back to classical if there are issues connecting.
+Add the `--post-quantum` flag to the `cloudflared` args if you want QUIC restricted to post-quantum key agreements with no fallback.

 If you want to set up your own low-cost, quiet, energy-efficient, tiny, cloud-native homelab as a Raspberry Pi cluster make sure each node:
 - Has at least 8GB memory (for control plane nodes) or 4GB (for worker nodes).
 This is the bare minimum for MicroK8s + MicroCeph; I'd recommend 8GB for all nodes.
 The PDS pod uses about 135 Mi + 20-40 Mi for each of the two cloudflared replica pods